jaysqvl/jaysqvl/README.md

 ## What I'm Interested In 🏢

-- So much! but more specifically, Cloud, Computer Networking, Distributed Systems, Computer Systems, ML and LLMs
+- So much! but more specifically, Cloud, Networking, Distributed Systems, Computer Systems, ML and LLMs

 ## Contact me 📠